lwsrbrts/PoSHue/README.md

+# Archive Notice:

+## Hi all, clearly I've not made any significant updates to the classes for coming up to 3 years.
+I'm still about but truth be told, with Philips Hue moving to a new API version (CLIPv2) and the v1 API being deprecated in the future, this class will likely cease functioning, so I've decided to archive the repository.
+It can still be forked if you wish.
+In the mean-time, for automating my own home I've been using Home Assistant for about 18 months and it's amazing.
+Consider that before rolling your own solution like I did.

 # PoSHue
 PowerShell classes (yes, really) that simplify interaction and scripting of actions for Philips Hue products such as Bridge, Lights, Groups and Sensors either locally or remotely.